Alternative Veterans: The veteran must have served on active

 Exemption applications, new and renewal, including any requested documentation, are due to the assessor no later than taxable status date, March 1st each year.

 New homeowners register for the Star Credit at: www.tax.ny.gov

-The 2019-2020 Enacted State Budget includes several provisions impacting the STAR program.
-To encourage property owners to register for the STAR credit, the budget: caps the annual growth in STAR exemption savings at 0%, and reduces the income limit for the Basic STAR exemption to $250,000.
-STAR credits, however, can continue to increase up to 2% annually and the Basic income limit for the STAR credit remains $500,000.
-If a property owner wants to switch from the STAR exemption to the STAR credit, there are two steps they need to take: 1) follow the instructions for STAR exemption removal and renunciation, and 2) register with our department for the STAR credit.
-They can register by visiting www.tax.ny.gov or calling 518-457-2036.
+The 2019-2020 Enacted State Budget includes provisions impacting the STAR program.
+To encourage property owners to register for the STAR credit, the budget caps the annual growth in STAR exemption savings at 0%, and reduces the income limit for the Basic STAR exemption to $250,000.
+STAR credit, however, can continue to increase up to 2% annually and the Basic income limit for the STAR credit remains $500,000.
+To make the switch to the STAR credit register with NYS at www.tax.ny.gov or by calling 518-457-2036.
 The credit will be effective on the 2020 assessment roll and check can assist with the payment of the 2020-2021 school tax bill.
 If your taxes are in escrow it is strongly recommended to contact the company as there will be a shortfall in the amount available to pay your taxes when this is first implemented.

 Change of Address

 Keep your mailing address current with this office to receive timely tax bills and assessment information.

 Assessment Calendar Dates